codelibs/fess-docs/en/12.1/admin/suggest-guide.rst

 :::::::::

 - All: All registered words.
-- Docuemnt: words are registered from indexed documents.
+- Document: words are registered from indexed documents.
 - Query: words are registered from search logs.

 Word Count